shafiqhossain/adplus/README.md

 For image type of ad, if you upload more then one image, it will display as slideshow based on jquery cycle 2 plugin (http://jquery.malsup.com/cycle2/download/).

-This module is tested on Drupal 8.1.8 version.

 * http://jquery.malsup.com/cycle2/download/